UPDATE: ASCVD risk factor critique

 -- hard to assess the actual specific risk from visceral obesity: there are overall strong associations between visceral obesity with pretty much all of the traditional risk factors (hypertension, prediabetes/diabetes, hypercholesterolemia, hypertriglyceridemia, metabolic syndrome, with odds ratios from 2.5-fold to 15-fold (see https://www.nature.com/articles/s41598-021-88587-9 ))

--- 3rd NHANES study with 15K adults: normal weight people (BMI 22) with central obesity: twice mortality risk vs normal weight people without, more so in men (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4995595/pdf/nihms811228.pdf ). of note, they did not control for obesity-related cardiovascular risk factors since "epidemiologic obesity research has shown that it might be inappropriate for controlling for factors in the causal pathway between obesity and death, such as diabetes, atherogenic dyslipidemia and hypertension": the point here is that obesity is highly associated with almost all of the cardiovascular risk factors, so trying to disentagle the association mathematically is fraught
+-- the 3rd NHANES study with 15K adults: normal weight people (BMI 22) with central obesity: twice the mortality risk vs normal weight people without, more so in men (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4995595/pdf/nihms811228.pdf ). of note, they did not control for obesity-related cardiovascular risk factors since "epidemiologic obesity research has shown that it might be inappropriate for controlling for factors in the causal pathway between obesity and death, such as diabetes, atherogenic dyslipidemia and hypertension": the point here is that obesity is highly associated with almost all of the standard cardiovascular risk factors, so trying to disentagle the association mathematically is fraught

 -- other medical risk factors are important to consider on an individual basis: chronic infections (eg hepatitis, HIV), migraine, peripheral arterial disease, rheumatologic diseases (lupus, rheumatoid arthritis, psoriasis, etc), depression, air pollution.
-The common denominator for most of these (and likely other conditions) is chronic inflammation
+The common denominator for most of these (and likely other conditions) is chronic systemic inflammation

 -- HIV:

--- HIV disease is associated with increased ASCVD risk, on the order of 1.5 to 2-fold increase in acute myocardial infarction or coronary heart disease (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3964878/pdf/nihms-571007.pdf , for example), though this association is complex: could be that much of the actual association might be from some of the meds used (eg abacavir, most protease inhibitors), the standard risk factors, other risk factors (stress etc as noted below).
+-- HIV disease is associated with increased ASCVD risk, on the order of 1.5 to 2-fold increase in acute myocardial infarction or coronary heart disease (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3964878/pdf/nihms-571007.pdf , for example. however, this association is complex: could be that much of the actual association might be from some of the meds used (eg abacavir, most protease inhibitors), the standard risk factors, other risk factors (stress etc as noted below).
 Those with well-controlled HIV seem to have a lower risk, though it remains above that of the general population.
-A notable recent study on treatment found that those with a quite “low” 10-year risk (4.5%) and mean LDL of 108, when given pitavastatin 4mg, had a pretty striking 35% reduced risk of major adverse cardiovascular effects over just 5 years (see http://gmodestmedblogs.blogspot.com/2023/09/hiv-infection-pitavastatin-dec-cardiac.html).
+A notable recent study on HIV treatment found that those with a quite “low” 10-year risk (4.5%) and mean LDL of 108, when given pitavastatin 4mg, had a pretty striking 35% reduced risk of major adverse cardiovascular effects over just 5 years (see http://gmodestmedblogs.blogspot.com/2023/09/hiv-infection-pitavastatin-dec-cardiac.html).
 This somewhat obliquely supports the contention that persons with HIV should be treated more aggressively to prevent cardiovasc events than their non-HIV counterparts

 -- Chronic Kidney Disease: